Related ToolsBloomfireGuruDocument360NotionSalesforceHubspotZendeskIntercomSlack

 Can small teams afford enterprise knowledge management tools?

-Yes, but choose the right tier.
-Notion starts at free for individuals and $10/month for small teams.
-Guru begins at $30/user/month, making it accessible for teams of 10-20 people.
-Enterprise platforms like Bloomfire only make financial sense above 100-200 employees where the ROI calculation justifies six-figure annual costs.
+Yes - choose the right tier.
+Notion starts free and is roughly $10/user/month for small teams.
+Guru begins at $30/user/month, accessible for 10-20 person teams.
+Bloomfire only pencils out above 100-200 employees.

 How long does it take to see ROI from knowledge management tools?